opencv/opencv/doc/tutorials/introduction/display_image/display_image.rst

 .. container:: enumeratevisibleitemswithsquare

-   + *CV_WINDOW_AUTOSIZE* is the only supported one if you do not use the Qt backend.
+   + *WINDOW_AUTOSIZE* is the only supported one if you do not use the Qt backend.
 In this case the window size will take up the size of the image it shows.
 No resize permitted!
-   + *CV_WINDOW_NORMAL* on Qt you may use this to allow window resize.
+   + *WINDOW_NORMAL* on Qt you may use this to allow window resize.
 The image will resize itself according to the current window size.
-By using the | operator you also need to specify if you would like the image to keep its aspect ratio (*CV_WINDOW_KEEPRATIO*) or not (*CV_WINDOW_FREERATIO*).
+By using the | operator you also need to specify if you would like the image to keep its aspect ratio (*WINDOW_KEEPRATIO*) or not (*WINDOW_FREERATIO*).

 .. literalinclude:: ../../../../samples/cpp/tutorial_code/introduction/display_image/display_image.cpp
    :language: cpp